MAAGE-BRC/maage-web/README.md

-# The Midwest Alliance for Applied Genomic Epidemiology Web Application
+# The MAAGE Web Application